calacuda/synth-32/README.md

 # Synth-32.rs

-An ESP32-s3 powered musical synthisiser with a plugin/module/add-on system and the ability to extend the keyboard while increacing polyphony.
+An ESP32-s3 powered musical wavetable synthisiser with a plugin/module/add-on system and the ability to extend the keyboard while increacing polyphony.

 ## Key Features

 - Add-On Modules to add effects, oscilators, controls, or even more keys/extra hardware, by plugging addon cards into the I2S in/out and UART. more [here](#add-on-system)
 - built in tremolo effect
 - built in echo effect
+- wavetable based synthesis
+- 7 note polyphony
+- 48 kHz samplerate
+- a lowpass filter based on the [Moog Ladder filter](https://en.wikipedia.org/wiki/Moog_synthesizer)

 ## Add-on System